lennylv/DGCddG/README.md

 - cd generate_sequence
 - python generate_seq.py --pdb T56 --mutation_chain G --residue_id 20 --wild E --mutant A

-Than two profiles can be easily generated using the software SPIDER3 with these sequence files.
+Then two profiles can be easily generated using the software SPIDER3 with these sequence files.
 (Please see its README file)

 Finally, move all '.pssm' and '.hhm' files to the directory 'examples/pdb_set/'